spinnaker/spinnaker/gateapi/docs/ManagedControllerApi.md

 # **DeleteVetoUsingDELETE**
 > DeleteVetoUsingDELETE(ctx, application, reference, targetEnvironment, version)
-Veto an artifact version in an environment
+Remove veto of an artifact version in an environment

 ### Required Parameters